 More than two million semi trucks currently travel U.S. roadways.
 With eleven billion tons of freight to move every year, tractor-trailers play an integral role in cargo transportation, but their widespread presence also increases the risk for dangerous accidents with other motorists.
 Of all motor vehicle accidents, roughly thirteen percent involve a big rig and nearly a quarter of those collisions result in serious injury.

 Each year, eighteen-wheelers are involved in approximately half a million accidents, leaving more than 130,000 individuals reeling from the trauma.
-The doctors at AICA Ortho & Spine are trained to identify and treat the bodily damage that semi truck accidents often leave in their wake.
-It’s important to undergo a medical evaluation as soon as possible after a collision with a tractor trailer, so that injuries do not become more serious conditions.
+Our Marietta Chiropractors are trained to identify and treat the bodily damage that semi truck accidents often leave in their wake.
+It’s important to undergo a medical evaluation as soon as possible after a collision with a tractor-trailer so that injuries do not become more serious conditions.

 Whether on the part of the truck driver or other motorists, human error accounts for nearly 90 percent of accidents involving eighteen-wheeled trucks.
 While intoxication, inexperience, lack of adequate training, and disregard for traffic laws sometimes play a role, almost a third of the time, collisions occur because of mistakes made by fatigued truck drivers.

 Research has shown that driving while sleep-deprived impairs judgment and reaction time as much as driving while under the influence of drugs or alcohol.
 Demanding delivery schedules often require truck drivers to maximize efficiency by sacrificing sleep, leading to a greater chance for mistakes such as drifting lanes, traveling too fast, not braking soon enough, misjudging turns and passes, running red lights, and failing to react quickly to reckless drivers or unexpected obstacles.